1aguna/toy-slam/README.md

 ### Planned/In Progress
 * Optimize pose graph using g2o
-* LiDAR odometry using ICP
+* ICP and scan context for loop closure
-* Save pointcloud as map
+* Save pointcloud as map?

 Here is a screenshot of the LiDAR data as a rosbag, visualized using Webviz